 Academic Probation and Suspension

 A student will be placed on academic probation whenever the student’s academic performance falls below MPCC’s established minimum requirements.
-The minimum requirements currently are as follows: a 1.5 cumulative GPA through the first 15 GPA hours, a 1.75 for 16-30 GPA hours and 2.0 for 31 or more GPA hours.
-Any student placed on academic probation who fails to meet the academic standards stated above by the end of the probationary semester will be placed on suspension.
-After a student has received academic suspension, the student may not re-enroll for a period of one academic year.
-Students how have extenuating circumstances may appeal suspensions by notifying the Area Vice President for Student Affairs in writing within five days after receipt of the suspension letter.
+The minimum requirements currently are as follows: a 1.5 cumulative GPA through the first 15 GPA hours, a 1.75 for 16-30 GPA hours, and a 2.0 for 31 GPA hours or more.
+Any student placed on academic probation who fails to meet the academic standards stated above by the end of that probationary semester will be suspended.
+After a student has received an academic suspension, the student may not re-enroll for a period of one academic year.
+Students who have extenuating circumstances may appeal suspensions by notifying the Vice President of Student Affairs in writing within five days after receipt of the suspension letter.

 - At least three years have elapsed since the time of the semester(s) being petitioned during which time the student may or may not elect to take classes.